kimyearho/Metube-electron/README.md

 I like music and I like YouTube.
 We are still very scarce, but we are always trying to provide better quality and better service.
 I use apps 24 hours a day, bugs, improvements, and new developments, but it's not easy to do it all by yourself.
 Therefore, your feedback and feedback are always welcome.

+### Roadmap
+Notice the changes to the next build in advance.
+I was constantly monitoring for suggested music that I showed as a slide at the top of the search page.
+However, I believe that this function is not a function that will be greatly helpful, and I intend to improve the function for other purposes.
+Currently, the new method is to display music recently played by other users.
+It does not indicate who listened to what music.
+It is intended to naturally share music that other users  heard with other users.

 ***

 ### Installation